-3.5 Irregular Parcels
+3.6 Irregular Parcels

-An irregular parcel is a parcel not meeting the dimensional criteria in 3.3, Machinable Parcels.
-This processing category also includes parcels that cannot be processed by Network Distribution Center parcel sorters, including rolls and tubes up to 26 inches long; merchandise samples that are not individually addressed and are not letter-size or flat-size; unwrapped, paper-wrapped, or sleeve-wrapped articles that are not letter-size or flat-size; and articles enclosed in envelopes that are not letter-size, flat-size, or machinable parcels.
+An irregular parcel is a parcel not meeting the dimensional criteria in 3.4, Machinable Parcels.
+This processing category also includes parcels that cannot be processed by Network Distribution Center parcel sorters, including rolls and tubes up to 26 inches long; merchandise samples that are not individually addressed and are not letter-size or flat-size; unwrapped, paper-wrapped, or sleeve-wrapped articles that are not letter-size, flat-size, or machinable parcels.

-3.6 Outside Parcel
+3.7 Outside Parcel